I spent two weeks in Cuenca, but it could've just as easily been two months.

 Walking around, arm in arm, I'd notice just how many other couples were doing the same.

 There was a sense of tradition in the city, and its people, I found endearing.

 As I travel around the rest of South America, I'm keeping an eye out for places where I could see myself living for an extended time.

 Eating and dancing — these are my hobbies beyond travel and blogging, and I was excited to find Cuenca delivered on both fronts.

 Over my two-week stay, I discovered new Ecuadorian dishes, gave cuy a second try, got my sushi fix with Ant and Elise of Positive World Travel, lunched at an authentic Indian restaurant, and overdosed on langostinos at Tiesto's, the #1 rated restaurant on Trip Advisor.

 On the first Thursday night in town, I went dancing at Cafe Verde, Pinton y Maduro.

 As I was getting to know my date's dance style, I was also taking note of the other dancers.
 In particular, there was one bald guy (in the picture above) who was an excellent salsa dancer.

-The quality of dancing was very high in there.
+The quality of the dancing was very high in there.
 The majority of dancers were Ecuadorian, but there were a handful of foreign girls sporting their dancing shoes too.

 After a few songs in the crowded main level, my date and I sought seats and space on the second floor.
 Small tables lined the balcony.

 We danced for a solid three hours until I could dance no more.
 Salsa, merengue, reggaeton, bachata.
 The usual suspects.

 As much fun as I was having in the nights, I also enjoyed my days.

-The hostel was akin to a Bed & Breakfast, featuring the most comfortable bed I'd have in Ecuador, delicious fresh breads for breakfast, and dependable Wi-Fi.
+The hostel was akin to a Bed & Breakfast, featuring the most comfortable bed I'd have in Ecuador, delicious fresh bread for breakfast, and dependable Wi-Fi.